1lann/cete/README.md

 **This is just a personal hobby project, I may not maintain this!
 I just wanted to make my own database for fun.**

-Here's a short example to show how easy to use the database is:
+Here's a short example to show how easy it is to use the database:

 ```go
 package main